gardener/landscaper/docs/gettingstarted/manifest-deployer-tutorial/README.md

 Before you start, you need a working dev environment.
 If you do not have one, please refer to ["Prepare dev environment"](prepare-dev-environment.md).

-First, download [demo material from this repository]([/](https://download-directory.github.io/?url=https%3A%2F%2Fgithub.com%2Fgardener%2Flandscaper%2Ftree%2Fmaster%2Fdocs%2Fgettingstarted%2fmanifest-deployer-tutorial)).
-You will edit some of the downloaded files later.
+First clone or download this Git repository.
+You will need the files in `docs/getting-started` later.

+If you don't have access to a Gardener cluster, you can use a local Kubernetes environment like [Kind](https://kind.sigs.k8s.io).
+It is recommended to use the built-in [OCI registry](https://kind.sigs.k8s.io/docs/user/local-registry/) from kind in this case.
+Replace oci registry placeholders with `localhost:5001` in this case and set the environment variable `export OCI_REGISTRY=localhost:5001`.
+Use an explicit `--kubeconfig ...` in all calls.

 ### Structure of demo material